tdreyno/iphone-style-checkboxes/rails/README.md

 //= require ios-checkboxes
 ```

-This will automatically require `jquery`.
+This will also automatically require `jquery`.

 And also update your `app/assets/javascripts/applications.css` to inlude `ios-checkboxes`

 ```css
 /*
  *= require ios-checkboxes